-Infielder Jack Wilson has announced his retirement from baseball.
+Infielder Jack Wilson announced his retirement from baseball Tuesday, reports Dejan Kovacevic of the Pittsburgh Tribune-Review:

 "My wife Julie and our kids and I made that decision together, that this season was going to be my last," Wilson told the Tribune-Review.
 "We’re retiring officially, right after the Braves win the World Series."